ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 Future versions of the sc-machine will implement complex sc-events.
 Complex sc-events will be a set of elementary events.
 It will be possible to subscribe agents to such sc-events.

 If it is a question of whether it is possible to subscribe the one and the same agent to two different elementary sc-events, it is better not to do it.
 Each agent should be subscribed to only one type of sc-event.
-If there is a subscribed to sign an agent to multiple sc-event types, you are probably doing something wrong.
+If you need to subscribe an agent to multiple types of sc-events, you're probably doing something wrong.

+Consider an example.
+Suppose you want to implement an agent to recalculate power of a set, which will react when a sc-arc is removed from the set and when a sc-arc is added from it.
+You should not do such an agent.
+It is better to split these two logics into two independent objects: an agent that will react when a sc-arc is erased from the specified set and an agent that will react when a sc-arc is generated from this set.

 ### **What happens if I don't specify full initiation condition in agent class?**